-It’s Saturday morning and no, you’re not in bed, playing video games or even working an early shift at your part time job.
-You’re sitting in a desk at your high school.
-You’re heart’s pounding, hands sweating profusely, and the only sound is the ticking clock on the wall.
+It’s Saturday morning and you’re not in bed, playing video games, or even working an early shift at your part-time job.
+Instead, you’re sitting at a desk.
+Your heart’s pounding, hands sweating profusely, and the only sound is the ticking clock on the wall.
 A sense of dread falls over you as a bored-looking adult at the front of the room says “You may begin.”
-No, this isn’t a nightmare, it’s ACT (or SAT) day!
+No, this isn’t a nightmare.
+It’s what test day looks like for students with test anxiety on the ACT or SAT.

 What is Text Anxiety?